urbanatwork/MakerBot_Profiles/README.md

 An example install here: http://innovationlab.ross.org/urban/2015/03/02/printing-tople…and-bottomless/

-Two Profiles added currently:
+Two Profiles added currently

 1. A PLA just an outer shell settings for printing models with 2 shells, 0.2mm layer height, no (0) fill, and no floor or roof.
 Temp settings are 220C extruder and 60C buildplate.

-2. NinjaFlex: This filament required for me a high temp of 245C.
+3. NinjaFlex: This filament required for me a high temp of 245C.
 The settings are Shell:2, Fill:100, Layer:0.2mm .